What is a legal separation? And, how to handle finances during separation?

-Read on to find how to handle finances and money and how to protect yourself financially in a separation!
+These handy tips can effectively guide you on how to handle money as well as how to protect yourself financially in a separation.

 1. Know all your assets

-If you are wondering, ‘does legal separation protect me financially?’ then, yes knowledge and preparation can save you an expensive legal battle and also helps you keep the assets that really belong to you exclusively.
+If you are wondering, ‘does a legal separation protect you financially?’ then, yes, knowledge and preparation can save you an expensive legal battle and also helps you keep the assets that really belong to you exclusively.

 2. Get to know marital finances

-This way you can write down a plan for your kids and deal with their needs accordingly during such an emotionally heavy time.
-Make sure you have planned for child support financial responsibility during separation.
+This way, you can write down a plan for your kids and deal with their needs accordingly during such an emotionally heavy time.
+Make sure you have planned for the child-support financial responsibility during separation.

 4. Close all joint accounts